mitre/fhir-exercises/Exercise_4/docs/index.md

 ### Part 3: Implementation Guides and US Core

-**Background:** Introduce researchers to FHIR Implementation Guides and explain how these guides enable users to access data.
+**Background:** At this stage, you are now familiar with EHR data, and its conversion to standardized elements through a standard like USCDI.
+But while USCDI provides a standard for **WHAT** information must be included in an interoperable framework, it doesn’t specify **HOW** it must be packaged and rendered to external entities.
+The final piece in the interoperable framework then, is a standard geared precisely for information exchange.

+This standard is known as FHIR®, or the Fast Healthcare Interoperability Resources.
+(See:  [hl7.org/fhir](hl7.org/fhir))

-**Learning Objective:** Researchers undersatnd the role that Implementation Guides like US Core play in standardizing the precise data elements made available in specific FHIR-enabled data exchanges.
+**Learning Objective:** To help NIH Program Officers and Researchers understand the role that Implementation Guides like US Core play in standardizing the precise data elements made available in specific FHIR-enabled data exchanges.

 **Components:**